 - Application Essay - Required, to be uploaded as "Supplementary Application"

-In 1,000 words, please analyze an interface you use regularly, considering its affordances, limitations, challenges, and benefits.
+In 500 words or less, please propose changes to the design of an interface you use on a regular basis.
 You may choose to evaluate a physical interface (i.e., a technological device) or a virtual one (i.e., an application, a website, etc.).
-Your response should include at least one visual representation (for instance, screenshots or sketches) and a written explanation of the reasoning behind your selection.
+Your response should include at least one visual representation (i.e., screenshots or sketches) and a written explanation of the reasoning behind the changes you've proposed.

 - Portfolio - Optional, to be uploaded as "Supplementary Application Two"

-If you wish to include a portfolio with your application, please upload a brief (no more than 250-word) statement describing the work you have done and a link to your online portfolio.
+If you wish to include a portfolio with your application, please submit a brief (no more than 250-word) statement describing the work you've done and a link to your online portfolio.
 Alternatively, you may upload a PDF portfolio, if desired.

 The College of Information Studies will evaluate your application only when it is complete (see checklist below).
 We suggest that you submit your application well in advance of the application deadline.
 Be sure to: